 Tunisia entry requirements for Nigeria passport holders

-Nigerian passport holders need a visa to enter Tunisia in 2026.
-You must apply at the Tunisian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Nigerian citizens.
-Plan ahead, as processing can take up to two weeks.
+Nigerian passport holders need a visa to enter Tunisia.
+You must apply for it in advance at a Tunisian embassy or consulate — there's no visa-on-arrival and no eVisa option for Nigerian citizens.
+Plan ahead, because the process takes time and you'll need to show your approved visa at the airport before boarding.

 Entry requirements